-At the graduate level, Highlands offers a Master of Arts in Southwest Studies – Anthropology Concentration and a Post-Baccalaureate Certificate Program in Cultural Resource Management.
+At the graduate level, Highlands offers a Master of Arts in Southwest Studies – Anthropology Concentration and an online professional M.A. in Cultural Resource Management.

 Within the anthropology program our courses are attractive to those interested in obtaining state and federal government employment, to educators wanting to learn more about the region’s multicultural and diverse background, to individuals preparing for graduate school, to those involved in fields related to cultural and biological anthropology, and to individuals interested in CRM.
 Our program specializes in socio-cultural, biological anthropology and archaeology.
 The program focuses on the Greater Southwest and offers classes in socio-cultural anthropology, archaeology, forensics, indigenous peoples, immigration, and cultural resource management.